Lachlan Bryan & the Wildes: 2013–2019: Black Coffee

 In 2013, the group, reformed under the name Lachlan Bryan & the Wildes.
 They completed Black Coffee with producer Rod McCormack at The Music Cellar on the NSW central coast in June of that year, releasing the album in September 2013.
 The title track is a tribute to Bryan's grandfather who taught him to take his coffee "sweet as sin, hot as hell, and black as pitch."
 Black Coffee debuted at number 12 on the ARIA Australian Album Chart and reached number 4 on the ARIA Country Album chart.

 At the 2014 Country Music Awards of Australia, Black Coffee was won the Golden Guitar for Alternative Country Album of the Year.
 Later in 2014, Black Coffee won the Music Victoria Awards for Best Country Album.

 In September 2015, the group released The Mountain.
 Australian Broadcasting Corporation said it's "Another great album of unusual songs and well crafted arrangements."

 In February 2018, the group released Some Girls (Quite) Like Country Music, with Lachlan saying "We wanted to make an adult-sounding country record."

 2020–present: Social Family Records

 In August 2020, the group announced they had signed with Social Family Records.

 In April 2021, the group released Nearest Misses Live, an album recorded in 2019.
 Lachlan Bryan said "These recordings really caught us in our best form and I don't think we really appreciated that at the time.
 It's a set of audience favourites and we played them really well - we couldn't be prouder of how they've come up".
 The album debuted at number 38 on the ARIA Chart.

 In September 2021, Lachlan Bryan and The Wildes album, As Long as It's Not Us debuted at number 30 on the ARIA Albums Chart.

+In 2021, Bryan collaborated with Catherine Britt and formed The Pleasures.
+The Pleasures released their debut single "The Beginning of the End" in January 2022 and album of the same name on 4 August 2023.
+The album debuted at number 20 on the Australian ARIA Country Albums chart.